 Even with these caramelised onions and sugar, this rice is not sweet but has just a tinge of it that is perfect with dhansak.
 Lightly golden in colour, mildly sweet and fragrant from the whole spices that release their aromas into hot ghee, this rice recipe is a must-try.
 It goes with a lot of dishes.

 It is simple to make and could well become your go-to recipe when plain rice isn’t enough.
-There are really only two things you need to do well.
-When you add the rice to the spice mix, make sure you stir it well and allow to cook a little.
+There are only two things you need to do well.
+When you add the rice to the spice mix, make sure you stir it well and cook it a little.
 This will ensure that each grain is well coated with ghee and spices.
 The other important thing is to not add too much water, as you do not want this to become an onion flavoured rice pudding.

-Add the sliced onions and the salt.
-Stir and fry the onions for five minutes or until they are golden and softened.
+- Reduce the heat to low.
+Add the sliced onions and sprinkle with the salt.
+Stir and fry the onions until they are golden brown.
+This may take twenty minutes or longer.
+Increase the heat and fry until the onions turn a deep brown.
 Stir frequently as you do not want the onions to burn.

-Add the jaggery and stir.
+- Add the jaggery and stir.
 Continue frying and stirring the onions and jaggery to ensure even browning.
 The sugar and onions will caramelise and turn a deep brown.

-- 200g of uncooked rice is approximately one metric cup.
+- 400g of uncooked rice is approximately two cups.

 - If sella rice is unobtainable, substitute it with normal basmati rice.
 You will need to reduce the cooking time to around 15 minutes.

 - Remind your diners that the whole spices are not meant to be eaten.